kapilt/juju-digitalocean/README.rst

 +++++++

 An ssh key is required for use by this plugin and the public key must be uploaded to the digital ocean control panel.

-**Note** If you have a large number of ssh keys, ssh will only attempt a certain number of key logins before giving up, ideally you want to use one the keys it will select first.
-Its not possible at this moment to specify a private key to use for ssh. (see http://pad.lv/1270466)
+By default all keys in the digital ocean account will be tried, so no user configuration is needed.
+A specific key to utilize can be specified with the environment variable DO_SSH_KEY="key_name" where key_name is the name of the key in the digital ocean management console.

 Juju Config
 +++++++++++